Greenwich Reads Together

-- The EMS Media Center had a book display featuring coding/decoding devices.
+- The EMS Media Center had a book display featuring Greenwich Reads Together and censorship.

 Western Middle School:

-- The WMS Media Center had a book display that focused on Code Girls and related books and promoted related events at town libraries.
+- The WMS Media Center had a book display that focused on Greenwich Reads Together and censorship.

-Greenwich Elementary School students read Grace Hopper: the Girl Who Loved Code by Laurie Wallmark and held a number of programs and activities, including:
+Greenwich Elementary School held a number of programs and activities, including:

 About Greenwich Reads Together: Greenwich Reads Together is a community-wide reading experience which will engage all of Greenwich in exploring a single book.
-Several community organizations are leading this initiative including Greenwich Library, Greenwich Arts Council, Greenwich Historical Society, Greenwich Alliance for Education, Greenwich Pen Women, Greenwich Public Schools and Independent Schools, Friends of Greenwich Library, Perrot Memorial Library, and Retired Men’s Association of Greenwich.
-In 2017, almost 20 community organizations and more than 3,900 Greenwich residents participated in events around News of the World by Paulette Jiles.
-Greenwich Reads Together is supported by the Friends of Greenwich Library.
+Several community organizations are leading this initiative including Greenwich Library, Greenwich Arts Council, Greenwich Historical Society, Greenwich Alliance for Education, Greenwich Pen Women, Greenwich Public Schools and Independent Schools, The Friends of the Greenwich Library, and Perrot Memorial Library.
+In 2018, more than 20 community organizations and 6,000 Greenwich residents participated in events around Code Girls by Liza Mundy.
 Numerous adult, children and teen book discussions were held across Greenwich.
+Greenwich Reads Together is supported by Lead Sponsor, The Friends of the Greenwich Library.
 For more information, visit www.greenwichreadstogether.org.